Penn State mark

 The Employee Training Specialist develops and delivers training programs aimed at enhancing employee skills, knowledge, and performance; collaborates with various departments to identify training needs; creates engaging learning materials; ensures that employees are equipped with the necessary tools to succeed.

-- Design, develop, and revise training materials, resources, and programs to meet the needs of specific employee populations
+• Design, develop, assess, and deliver training resources and programs to meet the needs of specific employee populations

-- Stay current with industry trends and best practices in training and development; suggest opportunities to enhance learning experiences
+• Stay current with industry trends and best practices in training and development; suggest opportunities to enhance learning experiences, maintain compliance with regulations and policies

 Level Matrix